nathanielwarner/carletonian-wordpress/wp-content/plugins/featured-image-from-url/readme.txt

 * It's the first and only version so far.

 == Upgrade Notice ==

+= 2.4.1 =
+* Improvement: integration with REST API + Custom Post Types.

+= 2.4.0 =
+* Improvement: FIFU column shows the images in the same size now.

 = 2.3.9 =
 * Offer: premium version + lifetime updates for US$ 35.